aczietlow/drupal-hipchat/README.txt

 example, it'd be bot_example_irc_bot_reply()).
 This function allows you to act whenever the bot sends a message.
 Primarily, this was added to allow us to log bot responses in bot_log.module.
-If you use this, be sure NOT to use bot_message() within your implementation, else you'll cause an infinite loop./
+If you use this, be sure NOT to use bot_message() within your implementation, else you'll cause an infinite loop.

+The final hook of interest is irc_bot_cron, which is run every five minutes.
+This is very similar to Drupal's own hook_cron, but is intended only for bot-related operations (though, naturally, any hook_cron you add to your own bot plugins will function as expected).

 In addition to the actual utility of your module, you also should add a few lines describing how to use your module.
 This is done via Drupal's